moharaka/Linux-DSM/README_WRITE_UPDATE.md

   ### The Hypercall
    The hypercall should be done inside the guest VM.

-   The first thing was to define the Hypercall number inside the hest and the host. in the two kernels, we have found the file :
+   The first thing was to define the Hypercall number inside the guest and the host. in the two kernels, we have found the file :
    *include/uapi/linux/kvm_para.h*.
    then inserted the line